conorotompkins/pgh-crime/Data_Problem_Analysis.md

 <http://www.post-gazette.com/local/neighborhoods/2008/03/31/Police-manpower-tipped-to-West-End-s-Zone-6/stories/200803310145>

-Therefore, we should expect that there are 0 incidents between 2005 (when the data begins) and 2008
+Therefore, we should expect that there are 0 incidents between 2005 (when the data begins) and 2008 in Zone 6

 ``` r
 df %>%